First Read's Morning Clips: The latest on DACA

 TRUMP AGENDA: Deal or no deal?

-What happened on immigration over the last twelve or so hours?
-Here’s the latest on what Trump and leading Democrats are saying about DACA.
+What happened on immigration over the last 12 or so hours?
+Here's the latest on what Trump and leading Democrats are saying about DACA.

 Leigh Ann Caldwell, with the latest on tax reform: "Republican leaders in Congress are moving forward with their vision of tax reform, planning to release a framework of a proposal in the next two weeks.
 At the same time, President Donald Trump has been holding meetings with Democrats about how to tackle the issue, opening up the door for a more bipartisan approach to the legislation.
 How all the planning and discussions play out in a divided Congress is a big unknown but Republicans leading the tax talks are beginning to brief their rank-and-file members on where negotiations stand on reforming the country's tax system, and they feel like they are making progress."